rob-blackbourn/jetblack-order-book/README.md

 # jetblack-order-book

-This is a demonstration implementation of an algorithm for a time weighted limit order book written in Python.
+This is a demonstration implementation of an algorithm for a time weighted, limit order book written in Python.

 A limit order is an order that can be filled at a given price.